Dr. Raúl Vélez-Montoya

-Associate Professor and Instructor, Asociación para Evitar la Ceguera en México, and Professor of Ophthalmology, National Autonomous University of Mexico, Mexico
+Associate Professor and Instructor of Ophthalmology, Asociación para Evitar la Ceguera en México, National Autonomous University of Mexico, and partner at Macula Retina Consultores, Mexico

-Dr. Velez-Montoya is an active member of the Mexican Retina Association, where he has served as treasurer and coordinator for the annual meeting scientific committee.
+Dr. Vélez-Montoya is an active member of the Mexican Retina Association, where he has served as treasurer and coordinator for the annual meeting scientific committee.
 He is also an active member of the American Society of Retina Specialists, the Association for Research in Vision and Ophthalmology, the American Academy of Ophthalmology, and the Pan-American Association of Ophthalmology.
+As of 2022, he serves as Editor of the Mexican Journal of Ophthalmology.